Nonac/PIMS/README.md

 Our product is designed for 3 different end users: customers, drivers, and parking lot managers.
 To make the picture clear, we will introduce 3 typical user stories.
 ### Customers
-Leo is sick and tired of the situations mentioned [above](#_advert), he saw the advertisement of PIMS and decides to make his life easier by starting using it.
+Leo is sick and tired of the situations mentioned [above](#_advert).
+He sees the advertisement of PIMS and decides to make his life easier by using it.
 He goes onto PIMS website and orders a key (M5Stick).
 After the key arrives, he opens an account with PIMS.
 He finds its bluetooth sequence in the instruction booklet and enters it along with his car's vehicle identification number.
-Ta-da! account created, now whoever drives his car can use PIMS service for participating parking lots.
+Ta-da!
+Account created.
+Now whoever drives his car can use PIMS service for participating parking lots.
 He can also review how many hours and where he has parked for the past 7 days.

 ### Drivers
-Cathy is a University of Bristol employee.
+Professor Smith works at University of Bristol.
 The university has a business membership with PIMS, which means all the cars registered under the university's account has a M5Stick and the expense will be taken from the university's business account.
-Today Professor Smith and her research group need to attend a conference in Bath, representing the School of Engineering.
+Today Prof. Smith and her research group need to attend a conference in Bath, representing the School of Engineering.
 The meeting takes place in a conference center with a public parking lot.
 They are given a university owned minivan to for the trip.